coreystanford/angular-intl/README.md

   });
 ```

-Default overrides are also available, so after calling `setDefault`, you may call `setLanguage`, which will be used first, and then fall back to the default if the key is not found in the language file specified in `setLanguage`:
+Default overrides are also available, so after calling `setDefault`, you may call `setOverride`, which will be used first, and then fall back to the default if the key is not found in the language file specified in `setOverride`:

 eg. '/assets/languages/override-en.json':
 ```json